roblaing/webgames/ricerocks/README.md

 but automating the testing of interactive programs is especially challenging.
 Developing clean, well-tested interactive programs therefore seems especially daunting to beginners.</q> &mdash;
 <a href="https://world.cs.brown.edu/1/htdw-v1.pdf">How to Design Worlds</a>

-The hardest part of this project for me has been learning <a href="https://jasmine.github.io/">Jasmine</a>, a JavaScript testing framework I picked somewhat arbritrarily, partly because there's a
-<a href="https://www.udemy.com/course/unit-testing-your-javascript-with-jasmine/">Udemy</a> course which I found very
-helpful.

 Since I did writing tests last instead of first, I'm currently refactoring my code since Jasmine refuses to let functions it tests see variables which weren't passed to them as arguments, and I used a lot of global variables.